tilo-14/docs_with_terminology_and_whitepaper/README.md

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including

+Hi my name is Bob\!
+Bob, the Babolina.

+/

 - Guide pages
 - Navigation
 - Customizations